robertesler/cordova-pd/README.md

 To add any custom externals you need to follow the libpd protocol here:
 [libpd iOS wiki](https://github.com/libpd/pd-for-ios/wiki/ios)

+## Using your patches
+Your main patch needs to be called cordova.pd and located in the root /www folder.
+You can use other abstractions or folders, look at the [declare] object.

 ## Android Version

 Coming soon, in development.